 Further, in August 2015, Biohaven acquired worldwide intellectual property rights to a portfolio of over 300 prodrugs, classified as New Molecular Entities, including IP rights to all future therapeutic indications.
-Biohaven paid cash of \$ 1,000,000 plus issued 100 shares valued at \$ 2,800 per share.
-Total purchase price of \$1,280,000 has been capitalised as intangible assets since it fulfilled the criteria set out under IAS 38.22.
+Biohaven paid cash of \$ 1,000,000 plus issued 100 shares valued at \$ 2,800 per share and two warrants for a total of 1,200 shares, of which one warrant covering 650 shares has vesting conditions which were not met as at December 31, 2015.
+Total purchase price of approximately \$2.5 million has been capitalised as intangible assets since it fulfilled the criteria set out under IAS 38.22.

-There was no investing activity during the six months ended September 30, 2014.
+There was no investing activity during the nine months ended December 31, 2014.